Japan criticized for lack of foreign-language information during Typhoon Hagibis | The Japan Times

 Still, the metro government did provide updates on the typhoon throughout the course of the day in multiple languages, albeit translated by machine and with frequently misspelled names.
 The languages included English, Chinese, Korean, Taiwanese, Tagalog, Malay, Indonesian and Vietnamese.

-NHK tweeted updates using “friendly” Japanese that didn’t include katakana or kanji, while its international counterpart NHK World covered the typhoon entirely in English.
+NHK tweeted updates using “friendly” Japanese that didn’t include katakana or kanji, while its international counterpart NHK World covered the storm entirely in English.

 Several Twitter users criticizing the lack of linguistic diversity took it upon themselves to translate updates into less common languages, pointing out that not all tourists and foreign residents in Japan speak English.